 Places to Cool Off in Richmond

-During an extreme heat event, the following facilities are open as cooling centres for those wanting to drop-in to cool off or access cleaner air during regular hours:
+During an extreme heat event, select facilities may be open as Cooling Centres for those wanting to drop-in and have a seat to cool off or access cleaner air:

 The Richmond Public Library's Brighouse, Ironwood, Steveston and Cambie branch are open to the public.
-Please visit the Richmond Public Library website for current operating hours.
+Visit the Richmond Public Library website for current operating hours.
 The Richmond Cultural Centre lobby is also open during Brighouse library branch operating hours.

 Art Gallery & Museum

-The Richmond Art Gallery or the Richmond Museum are open Mondays through Saturdays.
-Visit their websites for operating hours.
+The Richmond Art Gallery or the Richmond Museum is open Mondays through Saturdays.
+Visit websites for operating hours.

 Pools, Arenas and Other Indoor Programs

-Drop-in to City pools or sign up for an arena visit or for other programs and activities in City facilities.
+Drop-in to City pools or arenas for a visit, or enjoy other drop-in or registered programs and activities in City facilities.

 The Richmond Olympic Oval is open for programs and drop-ins during operating hours.
 Visit the website for more information.